 You’ll sample your first Wageningen wine while being fitted to your bike.
-After a review of bicycling safety, we’ll introduce you to your bikes (Trek FX 7.2 hybrids or Cube Peloton road bikes – or similar), show you how to change gears & use the brakes (please, humour us – it’s always best to go over everything as every bike is different), and make some micro adjustments to ensure a comfortable ride for the week ahead and then we’ll set off.
+After a review of bicycling safety, we’ll introduce you to your bike, show you how to change gears & use the brakes (please, humour us – it’s always best to go over everything as every bike is different), and make some micro adjustments to ensure a comfortable ride for the week ahead and then we’ll set off.

 Today we’ll stick to the bike paths through the town, dedicated bike paths and less travelled public roads.
 We’ll ride through central Nijmegen offering a unique town tour by bike and pass through rural farmland so expect to see market gardening as we head north in the direction of Arnhem.
 In Arnhem we’ll take a break to sample our first Stroopwafels; thin waffle sandwiches with delicious syrup or caramel inside.

 After riding approximately 20 miles we’ll arrive at our first hotel of the trip; the stunning Landgoed Hotel Groot Warnsborn located just beside the HogeVeluwe Park National Park where we’ll check in for one night only.
 All guests on the Classic and Deluxe packages stay here.
 You’ll have ample time to relax and change for dinner.
 Tonight we’ll meet for a pre-dinner Trappist beer tasting around 7pm before moving into the dining room for the first of our delicious dinners together this week.
 Expect there to be lots of local produce represented in this quite traditional affair and more local wine to sample – Proost!

-Classic & Deluxe Hotel: Landgoed Hotel Groot Warnsborn (4 star)
+Classic and Deluxe hotel: Landgoed Hotel Groot Warnsborn (4 star)

 Day 2, Monday